elementor/elementor-developers-docs/src/controls/frontend-available.md

 }

 /**
- * Register Test Widget JS Handler
+ * Register JS Handler for the Test Widget
+ *
+ * When Elementor frontend was initiated, and the widget is ready, register the widet
+ * JS handler.
  */
 window.addEventListener( 'elementor/frontend/init', () => {
 	const addHandler = ( $element ) => {